Consciousness of Abstracting

 Dimples and Bumps in the ‘Real World’

-The two photographs below were grabbed from this story on CNET.com.
+The two photographs below were grabbed from a story on CNET.com (no longer accessible).
 Each depicts a satellite image as it was shown in the article, paired with the same photo rotated 180 degrees.
 What differences do you see, based on the orientation of the photo, with respect to relative height?
 Is the Citadel of Aleppo on a hill or in a crater?
 Is the Colorado River elevated above its surrounding terrain or at the bottom of a canyon?

 Citadel of Aleppo, Syria